LandRegistry/land-registry-elements/README.md

 - Concatenate stylesheet output?
 - Get http://pa11y.org/ into the travis build
 - Migrate to nunjucks
-Cache component generation
+- Cache component generation
-Pre compile list of testing urls
+- Pre compile list of testing urls
+- Cookie message

+### Misc todos
+- Make sure any pattern documentation is in README.md files and not in the demos

 ### Patterns to build
 - LeafletJS map?